Josuk8balls/Projet_NSI/README.md

   But that bloody game is a p2p

-  So I can't get any f*ing image or soundtrack on web :(
+  So I can't get any image or soundtrack on web :(

   A saber with out EX CULIBUURRR is a joke